 We have been named in a lawsuit brought by the Labor Attorney for 15th Region in the Labor Court of Paulinia, State of Sao Paulo, Brazil, alleging possible harm to employees and former employees caused by exposure to heavy metals at a former Lilly manufacturing facility in Cosmopolis, Brazil.
+Final arguments were submitted in September and we are awaiting a decision.
 We have also been named in approximately 30 lawsuits filed in the same court by individual former employees making similar claims.
 We believe these lawsuits are without merit and are prepared to defend against them vigorously.